mindleaving/dataapi/README.md

 - Install IIS on the server if not installed by default
 - [Install ASP.NET Core Hosting Bundle](https://dotnet.microsoft.com/permalink/dotnetcore-current-windows-runtime-bundle-installer)
 - Publish DataAPI.Web to a folder and copy these files to the webserver (or publish directly to the server if you know how to set that up).
-- Create a new website in IIS which points to the DataAPI.Web-files and configure it for SSL
+- Get a SSL-certificate for the website and install it
-- Get a SSL-certificate for the website
+- Create a new website in IIS which points to the DataAPI.Web-files and configure it for SSL with the installed IIS certificate
 - Start the website
-- Test that the website was started by visiting <website address>/api/servicestatus/ping
+- Test that the website was started by visiting \<website address\>/api/servicestatus/ping
 - Test the DataAPI-functionality by running all tests in DataAPI.IntegrationTest (NB: set address to website in ApiSetup.cs)